 ALL of the requirements for application into Phase II of the Program must be submitted to the PTA department by the April 15th DEADLINE of the year in which the student is applying.
 These requirements include SUCCESSFUL completion of:

-- a meeting with the PTA Program Director or Clinical Coordinator within 6 months prior to the April 15th deadline to be sure the file is complete.
-This meeting may be via face to face, phone, or e-mail at the discretion of the Program Director;
+- A meeting with the PTA Program Director or Clinical Coordinator within six months prior to the April 15th deadline to be sure the file is complete.
+This meeting may be via face to face, phone, or e-mail at the discretion of the Program Director.